datasquad/DEE2025_coding/README.md

 On this Github repository you can find the following resources:

+## The presentation

+The presentation for the workshop is available from [here](https://github.com/datasquad/DEE2025_coding/blob/master/DEE2025%20workshop%20slides%20Becker%20Zhu.pptx) (click on the download symbol).

+## Further resources

+We maintain a site with coding support (both in R and Python) for Econometrics students on the [ECLR](https://datasquad.github.io/ECLR/) webpage.
+Some of these resources implement some of the ideas discussed here.

 ## Coding in R

 * [R_workbook_template.Rmd](https://github.com/datasquad/DEE2025_coding/blob/master/R_workbook_template.Rmd) and [R_workbook_template.html](https://datasquad.github.io/DEE2025_coding/R_workbook_template.html).
 A template workbook that contains short examples of how to use the rmarkdown environment to present coding challenges to learners.